Biden scores major union backing as its leaders attack Trump - KESQ

 In making one of their earliest ever presidential endorsements, NABTU leaders are kickstarting an eight-figure organizing program to try to deliver their 250,000 members in the battlegrounds of Pennsylvania, Michigan and Wisconsin for Biden.

 The Teamsters, whose endorsement is being pursued by both Biden and Donald Trump, are members of NABTU but abstained from Tuesday’s board vote, according to people briefed on the proceedings.
-They will endorse after their own upcoming convention.
+They will endorse after the Republican and Democratic conventions.

 The backing from NABTU, which has 3 million members nationwide, is more enthusiastic than its 2020 backing of Biden.
 And it comes at a moment when a significant slice of union rank-and-file has split from traditionally Democratic-aligned union leadership in ways that are reverberating through elections.
 That’s raised questions about the political future of the next generation of union members.

-Note: CORRECTION: An earlier version of this article incorrectly referenced a Teamsters convention.
-There is not one scheduled.